 Family storytelling,

-Most of the world doesn't recognize that what happens to societies is strongly influenced by what happens within their families.
-Families will require increasing encouragement and help in the future as the world becomes less family-friendly.
+Most people don't recognize that what happens to societies is strongly influenced by what happens within their families.
+As the world becomes less family-friendly, families will require increasing encouragement and help.

 You and your family would be wise to consider employing one of the best and oldest tools ever devised that has helped families since the beginning of creation.